-Beyond support for basic data editing, Cartographica also provides scripting support for much of the user interface and many of the built-in commands that are available for analysis.
+Beyond support for basic data editing, Cartographica also provides scripting support for many of the built-in commands that are available for analysis.

 15.1 Scripting Architecture

 The Cartographica scripting architecture uses a standard AppleScript paradigm which can be used by any OSA (Open Scripting Architecture) compliant language to control and augment the application.